washingtonpost/ans-schema/docs/proposals/2022-06-31 - Conditional Content.md

 [/ans/0.10.9/utils/variant.json](https://github.com/washingtonpost/ans-schema/blob/master/src/main/resources/schema/ans/0.10.9/utils/variant.json)

 A `variant` defines a condition and content combination associated with a story.
+The condition of a `variant` is defined by the "websites" field.
+The content of a `variant` is defined as a story object in the "content" field.
 A story may have 0 or many `variant`s.

 ```javascript
 variant = {